RIckConsole/pyver/README.md

 python version added successfully!
 ```

-Note: The python version you are adding must be properly installed (in /usr/bin/)
+Note: The python version you are adding must be properly installed (in `/usr/bin/`)

 ### Set

-Once you have your python versions added as alternatives, you can switch to them at any time by using `set`
+Once you have your python versions added as alternatives, you can switch to them at any time by using `set` (requires root)

 ``` sh
 $ sudo pyver set python3